cyber-Olga-2077/Flight_delay_prediction/README.md

 Remember to import the necessary libraries and functions to EVERY SINGLE ONE of the files.

 Remember that you can read the data from csv files with the pandas library.
 You can also save the data to csv files with the pandas library.
-Our sets are divided into 3 files:
+Our initial set is divided into 3 files:

 "whole_data_set" - contains all the cleaned data with deleted outliers.